MuHAVi: Multicamera Human Action Video Data

 Note that to prepare training data for action recognition methods, each of our action classes may be broken into at least two primitive actions.
 For instance, the action "WalkTurnBack" consist of walk and turn back primitive actions.
 Further, although it is not quite natural to have a collapse action due to shotgun followed by standing up action, one can simply split them into two separate action classes.

-We make the data available to the researchers in computer vision community through a password protected server at the Digital Imaging Research Centre of Kingston University London.
-The data may be accessed by sending an Email (subjected "MuHAVi-MAS Data") to Dr Sergio Velastin at Sergio.Velastin@kingston.ac.uk giving the names of the researchers who wish to use the data and their main purposes.
-The only requirement for using the MuHAVi-MAS data is to refer to this site in the corresponding publications.
+We make the data available to the researchers in computer vision community through a password protected server at the University Carlos III de Madrid, Spain.
+The data may be accessed by sending an Email (subjected "MuHAVi-MAS Data") to Prof Sergio A Velastin at sergio.velastin@ieee.org giving the names, email addresses and institution(s) of the researchers who wish to use the data and their main purposes.
+We request this only to build a list of people using this dataset to form a "MuHAVi community" with whom to communitcate.
+The only requirement for using the MuHAVi data is to refer to this site and to our publication(s) in the corresponding publications.

 Figure 1.
 The top view of the configuration of 8 cameras used to capture the actions in the blue action zone (which is marked with white tapes on the scene floor).